Lung Cancer

 What is lung cancer?

-Lung cancer is a type of tumour that arises because lung cells grow in an exaggerated and uncontrolled manner.
-This type of cancer usually originates in the cells of the lung tissue, causing local problems by occupying space and compressing nearby structures.
-In addition, it can spread through lymph nodes and/or blood vessels to other organs of the body.
+Lung cancer is a type of tumor that develops when lung cells grow excessively and uncontrollably.
+This type of cancer originates in the cells of lung tissue or the bronchi, causing local problems due to space occupation and compression of nearby structures.
+In addition, it can spread through the lymph nodes and/or blood vessels, leading to metastases in other organs of the body.

-Lung cancer is one of the most common cancers.
-Hence the need for early diagnosis.
-This diagnosis is essential to achieve a cure in up to 90% of patients when there is no invasion of neighbouring structures or distant metastasis.
+Lung cancer is one of the most common and most aggressive cancers, with survival rates becoming more compromised as it spreads to other organs.
+This is why early diagnosis is crucial.
+Detecting the disease at an early stage is essential to achieving a cure in up to 90% of patients when there is no invasion of neighboring structures or distant metastases.

-The Clínica Universidad de Navarra is a pioneer in Spain with its Lung Cancer Early Detection Programme.
-Led by a highly qualified team, this programme performs an annual low-dose CT scan quickly and accurately in the at-risk population.
+The Clínica Universidad de Navarra is a pioneer in Spain with its Early Detection Program for Lung Cancer.
+Led by a highly qualified team, the program offers rapid and accurate annual low-dose chest CT scans for individuals at risk.

-With this programme, 85% of lung cancers have been diagnosed in early stages and patients have been cured by surgery.
+Through this program, 85% of lung cancers have been diagnosed at early stages, allowing for patient cure through surgery.

-The Lung Cancer Department of the Cancer Centre Clínica Universidad de Navarra, with more than 35 years of experience, offers the best specialists and the most advanced techniques to achieve a cure for lung cancer.
+The Lung Cancer Area of the Cancer Center Clínica Universidad de Navarra, with more than 35 years of experience, offers top specialists and the most advanced techniques to achieve the cure of lung cancer.

 A PERSONALIZED MEDICINE